rikmentink/mx-bestcombination/README.md

 This module is an open source extension to the [PrestaShop e-commerce platform][prestashop].
 Everyone is welcome and even encouraged to contribute with their own improvements!

-Just make sure to follow their [contribution guidelines][contribution-guidelines].

 ## License

 This module is released under the [MIT License][MIT]